Woman shot in the head during Myanmar protest dies, the first known fatality of the ongoing unrest - Local News 8

 She is the first known casualty of pro-democracy protests that have been ongoing for two weeks, following the military’s seizure of power on February 1.

-Mya Thweh Thweh Khine had been in critical condition since February 9, when she was shot at a protest in Naypyidaw.
+Mya Thweh Thweh Khine, who had recently turned 20, had been in critical condition since February 9, when she was shot at a protest in Naypyidaw.

 At the time, a source with direct information about the victim said she was taken to hospital with a gunshot wound in the head.
 Meanwhile, National League for Democracy Party (NLD) spokesperson Kyi Toe said in a Facebook post that a bullet had pierced the motorcycle helmet she was wearing.